crmaykish/project-rogue/README.md

 [ ] Level completion rewards options

 ## Bugs
- - Some combinations of item effects can cause stack overflows from a feedback loop
+ - Some combinations of item effects can cause stack overflows from a feedback loop (lifesteal)

 ## Brainstorming
 - Tiles should have move-on effects that they apply to players.
 Then the players can update themselves rather than the tiles updating actors that are on them